The Cross of Christ – Foundation of Redemption

 The Cross Of Christ

 Now if you have ever been to a museum exhibit they usually save the greatest showcase for last, all other exhibits serving to build momentum and anticipation for the last and crowning display of accomplishment.
 In God’s museum the culmination of redemption is none other than the cross.
 In a room of its own, standing alone, stands the cross of Christ, the centre and culmination of God’s plan of redemption.
 In fact, the cross of Christ defines redemption.
-The cross declares God’s love.
+The cross of Christ declares God’s love.
 The cross display God’s justice.
 The cross proclaims, Not by works which we have done but by His mercy He saved us.
 For all eternity we will see and remember the nail prints in His hands.
 The cross is the foundation of redemption, never to be forgotten nor minimized.

 As we exit this museum of imagination there is one final display to see.
 There on a rock slab in the middle of a massive rock quarried out of granite lay the graveclothes and facecloth of our triumphant risen Saviour.
 A quiet but loud sign hangs on the wall: He is not here.
 He is risen, just as He said.
 The scene is victorious, the wonder profound.
 The work of redemption is finished.
 God’s glory is like a museum, set up and put on display for all to see and His work shall define Him for all eternity.